 The transferability option under the Post-9/11 GI Bill allows Service members to transfer all or some unused benefits to their spouse or dependent children.
 The Coast Guard determines whether or not you can transfer benefits to your family.
 Once your transfer of benefits is approved, the new beneficiaries may apply for them through the VA directly.

-Available to current active duty or SELRES members who have at least six years of service in the armed forces (active duty and/or SELRES) and agree to serve an additional four years in the armed forces (active duty or SELRES) from the date of their application. .
+Available to current active duty or SELRES members who have at least six years of retirement qualifying service in the armed forces (active duty and/or SELRES) and have 4 years of service remaining on their current enlistment from the date of their application.
+The member must also complete the provided SEP-22 (CG-3307), agreeing to serve the additional four years in the armed forces (active duty or SELRES) from the date of their application.

 NOTE: IRR, ASL, ISL, and retired members are NOT eligible to transfer benefits. .